xl

 Using the Insert Function dialog with xlPrecision functions requires the 1,500 SD or higher edition, or the Free Edition, of xlPrecision.
 Not recommended with the Free Edition as it causes the Free Edition dialog to appear multiple times.

 Using Excel's Insert Function Wizard can be slow because Excel recalculates the function every time a digit or character is entered in the Wizard.
 To speed up that process, enter "0" for all numeric operands (such as num and rt for xlpROOT), so that the function does not take long to calculate.
 Then, when done with the Wizard, manually change the numeric operands to the desired numbers directly in the worksheet.
+Alternatively, you could use Notepad to copy/paste whole arguments instead of typing them in.

 An interesting way to compare xlPrecision with Excel is to look at how they calculate factorials.
 A factorial is the number resulting from multiplying a whole number by every whole number between itself and 1, inclusive.
 For example, the factorial of 5 is: